I. Introduction to Lining Plates for Large Autogenous Mills

 -

-All-digital DC electric control system
+Fully digital DC control system

 -

-Full digital low-voltage variable frequency feedback
+Fully digital low-voltage variable frequency feedback

 -

-Disc Brake Online Detection System
+Disc Brake Online Inspection System

 -